Heaven

 …To think that such a child would be used as a tool for war.

 Even so, the power of one who had been consigned into a pact was nothing short of invaluable for such a time as this.
-Seere’s power, the power of Leonard, who stood next to him, and the other one — That elf woman, Arioch.
+Seere’s power, the power of Leonard, who stood next to him, and the other one—that elf woman, Arioch.
 As of now, she was sleeping peacefully inside Verdelet’s tent.
-With his magic, her heart had been made calm again — She wouldn’t be wracked with such cravings for a while, now.
+With his magic, her heart had been made calm again—she wouldn’t be wracked with such cravings for a while, now.
 It was also a thought that the use of such magic would serve detrimental to the power she gained in her pact.
 Yet, if she were to attack Seere… The consequences would be irreversible.
 There had always been such a particular sort of glint within her eyes as she looked at the child.

 “Leonard, do you feel rage?
 Do you feel anger towards me that such a child will be sent out into the field of battle against the Empire?”